 For EA Credit 1, process loads shall be identical for both the baseline building performance rating and for the proposed building performance rating.
 However, project teams may follow the Exceptional Calculation Method (ASHRAE 90.1-2004 G2.5) to document measures that reduce process loads.
 Documentation of process load energy savings shall include a list of the assumptions made for both the base and proposed design, and theoretical or empirical information supporting these assumptions.

-OPTION 2 - PRESCRIPTIVE COMPLIANCE PATH (1-3 Points)
+OPTION 2 - PRESCRIPTIVE COMPLIANCE PATH (4 Points)

-Comply with the ASHRAE Advanced Energy Design Guide for Small Office Buildings recommendations.
+Comply with the prescriptive measures of the ASHRAE Advanced Energy Design Guide for Small Office Buildings 2004.
+The following restrictions apply: